Monafilament testing used in Diabetes Assessment:

 Diabetes Feet Care in Perth

 Diabetes is a disease that occurs from having too much glucose in the blood due to the body’s inability to produce or use insulin properly.
 Diabetes may lead to acute or chronic complications, mainly due to its effect on the blood vessels in the body.
-In your feet, high blood glucose levels can damage nerves (peripheral neuropathy) and impede circulation (peripheral vascular disease).
-Regular follow ups with medical professionals (GP, podiatrist) are recommended to pick up any abnormalities and ensure good and healthy organ function.
+In your feet, high blood glucose levels can damage nerves (peripheral neuropathy) and reduce circulation (peripheral vascular disease – PVD).
+Regular follow up with medical professionals (GP, podiatrist) are recommended to pick up any abnormalities and ensure good and healthy organ function.

 The sensory nerves are responsible for informing the brain of any stimulants, such as stepping on something, the pavement being too hot, or your shoes being too tight.
-In people with peripheral neuropathy, the stimuli are either reduced or gone altogether, hence preventing individuals from realizing that their foot is injured until they see it.
+In people with peripheral neuropathy, the stimuli are either reduced or absent altogether, hence preventing individuals from realising that their foot is injured until they see it.

-To check for any abnormalities, we use different tools to check different basic sensations.
+To check for any neurological abnormalities, our podiatrists will do a routine diabetes foot check every 6-12 months depending on your level of risk.
+At Foot focus podiatry we use certain tools to check different basic sensations.

 - Proprioception – this is the body’s ability to understand body position without having to look.
 The test is for A-alpha fibres.
 Loss of proprioception and inability of knowing where one’s feet and toes are, affects stability, balance, and gait.